Go0denough/Ulithak/README.md

 1. Start the Honeypot VM in VirtualBox (bridged adapter mode).
 2. Start the Kali Linux VM (same network as the honeypot).
 3. Tell Suricata which network interface to watch (the bridged one).
-4. (Optional) run the alert script so I get Telegram pings.
+4. (Optional) run the alert script so I get Discord pings.
 5. Check logs:
    - Cowrie: `/var/log/cowrie/cowrie.log`
    - Suricata (detailed): `/var/log/suricata/eve.json`
-   - Suricata (quick view): `/var/log/suricata/fast.log`

 ---